EduardoRFS/hash-test/README.md

 - accept multiples products, and multiple users

 - discount should be float?
+- write readmes
+- setup local env
 - why get the product two times?
 - probably stream by chunks
 - reason of discount
+- ideally deploy should have the same setting as development
 - I don't know if I need to get the product again

 - think about cupom code and default discount